Toulon

-Toulon (/ˈtuːlɒ̃/, /tuːˈloʊn, -ˈlɔːn, -ˈlɒn/, [tulɔ̃]; Tolon (classical norm), Touloun (Mistralian norm), [tuˈlun]) is a city on the French Riviera and a large port on the Mediterranean coast, with a major naval base.
-Located in the Provence-Alpes-Côte d'Azur region, and the Provence province, Toulon is the prefecture of the Var department.
+Toulon (/ˈtuːlɒ̃/, /tuːˈloʊn, -ˈlɔːn, -ˈlɒn/, [tulɔ̃]; Tolon (classical norm), Touloun (Mistralian norm), [tuˈlun]) is a city in the Provence-Alpes-Côte d'Azur region of southeastern France.
+Located on the French Riviera and the historical Provence, it is the prefecture of the Var department.

-The Commune of Toulon has a population of 176,198 people (2018), making it France's 13th-largest city.
-It is the centre of an urban unit with 580,281 inhabitants (2018), the ninth largest in France.
-Toulon is the third-largest French city on the Mediterranean coast after Marseille and Nice.
+The Commune of Toulon has a population of 176,198 people (2018), making it France's 13th-largest city, and third most populous French city on the Mediterranean, after Marseille and Nice.
+It is the centre of an urban unit with 580,281 inhabitants (2018), the ninth largest in France by population.

 Toulon is an important centre for naval construction, fishing, wine making, and the manufacture of aeronautical equipment, armaments, maps, paper, tobacco, printing, shoes, and electronic equipment.

 The military port of Toulon is the major naval centre on France's Mediterranean coast, home of the French aircraft carrier Charles de Gaulle and her battle group.
 The French Mediterranean Fleet is based in Toulon.
+The 1793 siege took place during the Federalist revolts.

 History

 Prehistory to the Roman era

 Archaeological excavations, such as those at the Cosquer Cave near Marseille, show that the coast of Provence was inhabited since at least the Paleolithic era.
 Greek colonists came from Phocaea, Asia Minor, in about the 7th century BC and established trading depots along the coast, including one, called Olbia, at Saint-Pierre de l'Almanarre south of Hyères, to the east of Toulon.
 The Ligurians settled in the area beginning in the 4th century BC.

 In the 2nd century BC, the residents of Massalia (present-day Marseille) called upon the Romans to help them pacify the region.
 The Romans defeated the Ligurians and began to start their own colonies along the coast.
-A Roman settlement was founded at the present location of Toulon, with the name Telo Martius – Telo, either for the goddess of springs or from the Latin tol, the base of the hill – and Martius, for the god of war.
+A Roman settlement was founded at the present location of Toulon, with the name Telo Martius – Telo, either for the local god of springs Telo or from the Latin tol, the base of the hill – and Martius, for the god of war.
 Telo Martius became one of the two principal Roman dye manufacturing centres, producing the purple colour used in imperial robes, made from the local sea snail called murex, and from the acorns of the oak trees.
 Toulon harbour became a shelter for trading ships, and the name of the town gradually changed from Telo to Tholon, Tolon, and Toulon.